gnzlbg/static_vector/README.md

 The iterator invalidation rules are different than those for `std::vector`,
 since:

-- moving a `fixed_capacity_vector` invalidates all iterators,
+- moving a `static_vector` invalidates all iterators,
-- swapping two `fixed_capacity_vector`s invalidates all iterators, and
+- swapping two `static_vector`s invalidates all iterators, and
-- inserting elements at the end of an `fixed_capacity_vector` never invalidates iterators.
+- inserting elements at the end of an `static_vector` never invalidates iterators.

-The following functions can potentially invalidate the iterators of `fixed_capacity_vector`s:
+The following functions can potentially invalidate the iterators of `static_vector`s:
 `resize(n)`, `resize(n, v)`, `pop_back`, `erase`, and `swap`.

 ## <a id="NAMING"></a>4.6 Naming

-The following names have been considered:
+The `static_vector` name was chosen after considering the following names via a poll in LEWG:

 - `array_vector`: a vector whose storage is backed up by a raw array.
 - `bounded_vector`: clearly indicates that the the size of the vector is bounded.